-Free Survivor Tribal Swatches for Adobe Illustrator and Photoshop
+Updated Free Survivor Tribal Color Swatches for Illustrator and Photoshop

 Another season of Survivor, my favorite television show, has run its course.
 In a surprise to me and most of the fans of the show, the conniving and brilliant tactician Russell Hantz won everything but the game, being defeated in a lopsided vote to Natalie White (link).
 I guess that Survivor can be like chess, in that you can be a brilliant tactician, but if your strategy is flawed then even being up in material and position, you can still be mated.
 For more about my strange obsession with this show, I refer you to my last post with the topic here.